Syndicated loan: Minority oppression & prisoners dilemma

 It is an implied term in loan and bond agreements that the majority must act in good faith and for the purpose of benefiting the class as a whole.
 Subject to the express terms of contract.
 Where there are different classes, there is no need to vote in interests of the creditor as a whole.
-Therefore, in last years exam, the subordinated nature of the second lender meant that there was a different class and the first group could call the debt without consequence of the second group being hesitant.
+Therefore, in last year's exam, the subordinated nature of the second lender meant that there was a different class and the first group could call the debt without consequence of the second group being hesitant.

 Leveraged Transaction

 Leveraged transactions fund a number of purposes.
 They provide support for general corporate purposes, including capital expenditures, working capital, and expansion.
 They refinance the existing capital structure or support a full recapitalization including, not infrequently, the payment of a dividend to the equity holders.
 They provide funding to corporations undergoing restructurings, including bankruptcy, in the form of super senior loans also known as debtor in possession (DIP) loans.
 Their primary purpose, however, is to fund M&A activity, specifically leveraged buyouts, where the buyer uses the debt markets to acquire the acquisition target's equity.

 In the U.S., the core of leveraged lending comes from buyouts resulting from corporate activity, while, in Europe, private equity funds drive buyouts.
 In the U.S., all private equity related activities, including refinancings and recapitalizations, are called sponsored transactions; in Europe, they are referred to as LBOs.

 A buyout transaction originates well before lenders see the transaction's terms.
 In a buyout, the company is first put up for auction.
 With sponsored transactions, a company that is for the first time up for sale to private equity sponsors is a primary LBO; a secondary LBO is one that is going from one sponsor to another sponsor, and a tertiary is one that is going for the second time from sponsor to sponsor.
 A public-to-private transaction (P2P) occurs when a company is going from the public domain to a private equity sponsor.

 As prospective acquirers are evaluating target companies, they are also lining up debt financing.
 A staple financing package may be on offer as part of the sale process.
 By the time the auction winner is announced, that acquirer usually has funds linked up via a financing package funded by its designated arranger, or, in Europe, mandated lead arranger (MLA).

 Before awarding a mandate, an issuer might solicit bids from arrangers.
 The banks will outline their syndication strategy and qualifications, as well as their view on the way the loan will price in market.
 Once the mandate is awarded, the syndication process starts.